-The Lemon button fern is the perfect choice for those with busy lifestyles who struggle to keep a plant alive indoors.
+The Lemon button fern of the Nephrolepidaceae family is the perfect choice for those with busy lifestyles who struggle to keep a plant alive indoors.
 This plant gives that much-needed pop of color and freshness in our house.

-Lemon button ferns are relatively easy to grow, and a little bit of neglect does not shake their resolve to thrive, making them ideal for novice growers.
+Lemon button ferns of the genus Nephrolepisare are relatively easy to grow, and a little bit of neglect does not shake their resolve to thrive, making them ideal for novice growers.

 In this detailed guide, we bring you all the care nuggets you need to know to keep your plant happy and healthy.